limiw/open-source-discussions/5-open-source-ai-deep-learning-projects-to-follow.md

 **Overview**

-This article overviews five open source A.I. and deep learning projects that developers should keep an eye on and look to experiment with.
-As more companies invest in A.I., more jobs will be created in this field, many of which will be in development roles.
-In fact, despite frequent concerns citing A.I. as having the potential to wipe out human labor, [Gartner](https://www.gartner.com/newsroom/id/3837763) says that A.I. will create more jobs than it eliminates.
+This article overviews five open source [artificial intelligence](https://www.datamation.com/artificial-intelligence/top-artificial-intelligence-companies.html) (AI) and deep learning projects that developers should keep an eye on and look to experiment with.
+As more companies invest in AI, more jobs will be created in this field, many of which will be in development roles.
+In fact, despite frequent concerns citing AI as having the potential to wipe out human labor, [Gartner](https://www.gartner.com/newsroom/id/3837763) says that A.I. will create more jobs than it eliminates.

 ### A.I. and Deep Learning Development
 The decentralized open-source development model has impacted computer science in some profound ways; chief among them in recent years has been the rapid advancements in artificial intelligence.
-Exciting branches of A.I. such as machine learning and deep learning have come on leaps and bounds in recent years, and each passing year sees more [deep learning breakthroughs](https://www.forbes.com/sites/mariyayao/2018/02/05/12-amazing-deep-learning-breakthroughs-of-2017/#64c8f5af65db).
+Exciting branches of AI such as machine learning and deep learning have come on leaps and bounds in recent years, and each passing year sees more [deep learning breakthroughs](https://www.forbes.com/sites/mariyayao/2018/02/05/12-amazing-deep-learning-breakthroughs-of-2017/#64c8f5af65db).

 No longer are A.I. libraries, frameworks, and platforms restricted to the few.
 Large technology companies including Microsoft and Amazon Web Services have released open source projects that give developers and data scientists the tools needed to improve their proficiency in coding and building A.I. applications and models.